michaelwybraniec/bankly/PROJECT_STRATEGY.md

 ---

-## AWC - Agent Workflow Commands
+## AWP - Agentic Workflow Procedures

 - **update docs**: Review README.md and PROJECT_STRATEGY.md after each step.
 For README.md check if it needs update entirely or document new feature.
 For PROJECT_STRATEGY.md make sure everything is aligned with the context and steps checkboxes match the progress.
 Update as needed to reflect the current state and next actions.
+If you have offered any changes and user accepted, update the relevant section in PROJECT_STRATEGY.md to reflect this.
 - **commit**: Use the Conventional Commits standard for messages, then commit and push changes to the repository.
-- **next**: Check if the AWC:update doc and AWC:commit is completed, if yes proceed to next main step
+- **next**: Check if the AWC:update doc and AWC:commit is completed, if yes proceed to next main step.
+Don't forget that you can evaluate steps and propose.
+Also if you see any critical points please mention it before continue.
+If User accept your proposition, update docs accordingly.

 _This workflow ensures documentation and code always stay in sync, and project history remains clear and professional._